Venn1991/observability/README.md

-# 📚 7-Day Observability Tutorial Series
+ Observability

-Welcome to the 7-Day Observability Tutorial Series!
+ Observability Tutorial Series!
 This repository contains the code and detailed explanations for setting up and understanding observability in Kubernetes using Prometheus, Grafana, Elasticsearch Fluentbit, Kibana, Jaeger, groundcover(eBPF), opentelemetry e.t.c.,.

-## 📅 Overview of Each Day

-### Day 1: Introduction to Observability
+ Introduction to Observability
 - **Concepts Covered**:
   - Introduction to Observability, Monitoring, Logging, and Tracing.
   - The difference between Monitoring and Observability.